uc-cdis/gen3.org/content/resources/user/gen3-client.md

 Before using the gen3-client to upload or download data, the gen3-client needs to be configured with API credentials downloaded from the user's data commons Profile (via Windmill data portal):

 1. To download the "credentials.json" from the data commons, the user should start from that common's Windmill data portal, followed by clicking on "Profile" in the top navigation bar and then creating an API key.
-In the popup window which informs user an API key has been successfully created, click the "Download json" button to save the API key to a local machine.
+In the popup window which informs user an API key has been successfully created, click the "Download json" button to save a local copy of the API key.

     ![Get credentials.json](Gen3_Keys.png)

-2. From the command-line, run the `gen3-client configure` command with the `--cred`, `--apiendpoint`, and `--profile` arguments (see examples below).
+2. From the command-line, run the `gen3-client configure` command with the `--cred`, `--apiendpoint`, and `--profile` flags (see examples below).

 Example Usage: